Nagendra1997/dummypy/README.md

 ## Setting up Mesibo-On Premise
-Setting up Mesibo on your own premise is extremely simple and needs only basic configuration on your end.
+Setting up Mesibo on your own premise is extremely simple .You only need to provide basic infomation regarding your database and network in the configuration settings from Mesibo console and run Mesibo Server Image by supplying your application token.

-You just need to follow five simple steps to set-up Mesibo On-Premise :
+Follow the steps below to setup Mesibo On-Premise :
-- Install Docker
-- Download Mesibo On-Premise Server Image
-- Configure Mesibo
-- Run Mesibo
-- Enable On-Premise

 ## Step 1 - Install Docker
 Mesibo On-Premise server is distributed as a docker image so that you can install it on most Linux distributions without worrying about any dependencies etc. All you need is to install Docker to run it.
 If you have already installed and running Docker on your server, you can skip to Step 2.